auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 kernel/bpf/arena.c has no obvious style problems and is ready for submission.
 ```
-Using the auto-format feature of Clangd, you can cause changes that are not acctually better or easier to read.
+Using the auto-format feature of Clangd, you can cause changes that are not actually better or easier to read.

 # Conclusion